Rabbitminers/Nine-Yards/README.md

 <img style="width: 10em;" src="site/public/svg/base/fern.svg" alt="fern"/>

 Nine Yards (As in "going the whole nine yards") is a self hosted, free, and open source team and project management tool.
-Like Trello or Asana just you dont spend your life savings on the utilities your team wants needs and everything inbetween.
+Like Trello or Asana, just you don't spend your life savings on the utilities your team wants, needs and everything in between.

 </div>